 There are more searches on how to glue plastic than on any other repair issue.
 The first thing you need to know about gluing plastics is that there are three types of plastic; resin plastics, acrylic plastics and poly-plastics.
 Each type of plastic presents it’s own repair challenge.
-Most importantly for you, if our products do not meet your expectations, you will receive a full refund.

 - Resin plastics.
 Toys, models, kitchenware, plastic serving pieces, etc. are resin plastics.
 When resin plastics break, they often end up in the trash cans.
 (Unless it’s your child’s favorite toy).

 Acetate plastics (Acrylics).
 Acrylics are the clear, rigid plastics used often used for display purposes.
 Plexiglass is an acrylic.

 Poly-plastics.
 Polyurethane, polypropylene, polyethylene are oil-based plastics.
 Car plastics, refrigerator plastics, power tool plastics are all poly’s.

 Importantly, when repairing plastics, you need heat.
 Heat used properly.
 Why?
 Plastics, all plastics, begin to soften at about 110 degrees.
 Another key fact is that, heat, by itself, doesn’t do much.
 Heat helps a little, but not a game changer.